 Google Is Taking Accessibility to Audio With Its New Real-Time Speech-to-Text Transcription app

 It’s no longer a rumor making rounds in the hard of hearing community.
 Alphabet’s Google has just launched one of the most advanced accessibility tools in recent times.

 Aptly called Live Transcribe, this nifty app is designed to help deaf and hard of hearing persons translate any type of audio and speech into text captions in the real-time, on the fly.
 In its current form, the app supports 70 languages and dialects, which means it covers more than 80 percent of the global population.

 Here’s the official Google video on how the new service works:

-In the meantime, Google has released the app in a limited beta version for Android devices It will also come pre-installed on Pixel 3 smartphones sold from now onwards.
+In the meantime, Google has released the app in a limited beta version for Android devices.
+Moving forward, it will also come pre-installed on all Pixel 3 smartphones sold.

 According to the World Health Organization (WHO), there are more than 466 million people worldwide who are hard of hearing or deaf.